 The Commonwealth has entered into numerous continuing disclosure undertakings with respect to its own debt issuances, as well as debt issuances by related Virginia authorities.
-Such undertakings require in part that the Commonwealth annually file on the MSRB's Electronic Municipal Market Access System (the "EMMA System") its audited Annual Financial Statements and its Annual Report (consisting of a separately filed Appendix B - Financial and Other Information and a separately filed Appendix C - Demographic and Economic Information).
-The Commonwealth has become aware that (a) for Fiscal Years 2019 and 2020, such filings were not successfully linked on the EMMA System to all of the CUSIPs for the Educational Facilities Revenue Bonds (21st Century College and Equipment Programs), Series 2011A, issued by the Virginia College Building Authority ("VCBA"), and (b) for Fiscal Year 2020, such filings were not successfully linked on the EMMA System to any of the CUSIPs for the Educational Facilities Revenue Bonds (21st Century College and Equipment Programs), Series 2020A, and Educational Facilities Federally Taxable Revenue and Revenue Refunding Bonds (21st Century College and Equipment Programs), Series 2020B, issued by VCBA.
-Such filings were otherwise available on the EMMA System with respect to other continuing disclosure undertakings of the Commonwealth.
-The Commonwealth has made a remedial filing to correct the linkage problem for any such VCBA bonds that are currently outstanding.
+Such undertakings require in part that the Commonwealth annually file via EMMA its audited Annual Financial Statements and its Annual Report (consisting of a separately filed Appendix B - Financial and Other Information and a separately filed Appendix C - Demographic and Economic Information).
+The Commonwealth has become aware that (a) for fiscal years 2019 and 2020, such filings were not successfully linked on EMMA to all of the CUSIPs for the Educational Facilities Revenue Bonds (21st Century College and Equipment Programs), Series 2011A, issued by the Authority, (b) for fiscal year 2020, such filings were not successfully linked on EMMA to any of the CUSIPS for the Educational Facilities Revenue Bonds (21st Century College and Equipment Programs), Series 2020A, and Educational Facilities Federally Taxable Revenue and Revenue Refunding Bonds (21st Century College and Equipment Programs), Series 2020B, issued by the Authority, (c) for fiscal year 2022, the audited Annual Financial Statements were not successfully linked on EMMA to the CUSIPs for the Commonwealth Port Fund Revenue Refunding Bonds, Series 2018 (Taxable), issued by the Virginia Port Authority, and (d) for fiscal year 2023, such filings were not successfully linked on EMMA to all of the CUSIPs for the Educational Facilities Revenue Bonds (21st Century College and Equipment Programs), Series 2023A, issued by the Authority.
+Such filings were otherwise available on EMMA with respect to other continuing disclosure undertakings of the Commonwealth.
+The Commonwealth has made a remedial filing to correct the linkage problem for any such bonds that are currently outstanding.

-More generally, the Commonwealth is aware that, notwithstanding timely and accurate filings of its annual financial information and event notices, certain filings made by the Commonwealth and related bond issuing authorities have from time to time not remained linked to all of the pertinent Commonwealth-related CUSIP numbers on the EMMA System.
+More generally, the Commonwealth is aware that, notwithstanding timely and accurate filings of its annual financial information and event notices, certain filings made by the Commonwealth and related bond issuing authorities have from time to time not remained linked to all of the pertinent Commonwealth-related CUSIP numbers on EMMA.
 Such de-linkage issues may be related to the frequent refunding and partial refunding of specific bond maturities and the splitting of pre-refunded and unrefunded maturities into different CUSIPs.
 When the Commonwealth has become aware of such CUSIP linkage issues, either as a result of its own review or otherwise, the Commonwealth has worked promptly to remediate and re-link the particular filings to the pertinent CUSIPs.